oberdiek/latex-tds/README.rst

 Scope
 ~~~~~
-I don't have the time to assemble a TeX distribution with
+I do not have the time to assemble a TeX distribution with
 thousands of packages.
 Therefore I restricted myself to the
 LaTeX base distribution and the required bundles.
 In the following I will use the term 'module' for a package bundle.